Most employers in Alberta are required by law to have workers’

 compensation, directors need to purchase optional personal coverage.

-from legal action resulting from workers’ injuries and may
+legal action resulting from workers’ injuries and may be personally

 You